kdzwinel/ChromeExtensionsWorkshop/README.md

 ## TODO

-1. Create a folder for your extension
+1. Create a folder for your extension.
-2. Create a `manifest.json` file in that folder
+2. Create a `manifest.json` file in that folder.
 3. Fill `manifest.json` with basic fields (`name`, `description`, `version`, `manifest_version`, `icons`)
-	- use icons from the `img` folder (or create your own)
+	- use icons from the `img` folder (or create your own).
+It's OK to only set the 64x64 icon (`icon_64.png`).
 	- manifest file format is described [here](http://developer.chrome.com/extensions/manifest.html)
-4. Test your extension in Chrome using "Load unpacked extension..." button on `chrome://extensions` page ("Developer mode" must be enabled)
+4. Test your extension in Chrome using "Load unpacked extension..." button on the extensions page (`chrome://extensions`).
+Note that "Developer mode" must be enabled (top right corner of the extensions page)!
 <img src="http://i.imgur.com/ykYmF51.png" alt="Extension loaded using \"Load unpacked extension...\" feature" style="width: 100%;"/>
-5. If there were any errors while loading your extension - fix them!
-Invalid extensions are being disabled by the browser, after fixing all issues make sure to enable your extension using checkbox on the right.
+	- If there were any errors while loading your extension - fix them!
+After that, try loading your extension again.
-6. Add `browser_action` field with `default_icon` (you can use `img/icon_38.png`) to your manifest file.
+5. Add `browser_action` field with `default_icon` to your manifest file (set both `img/icon_19.png` and `img/icon_38.png` there).
-7. Reload your extension to test it again (use "Reload" link under extension details)
+6. Reload your extension to test latest changes (use "Reload" link under extension details or reload whole `chrome://extensions` page).
-8. If you are able to see your extensions' icon in the browser UI, you have successful finished this step!
+7. If you are able to see your extensions' icon in the browser UI, you have successful completed this step!
+If you have any extra time left, see the "Protip" section at the bottom of this page.
 <img src="http://i.imgur.com/GCEd81l.png" alt="Browser action" style="width:143px"/>

 ## Links